-Nestled in the state of Louisiana or the Pelican State, Monroe is a beautiful city with tonnes of places to see and things to do.
+Nestled in Louisiana, Monroe is a beautiful city with tons of places to see and things to do.

-Monroe is the eighth-largest city in the United States of America, with a population of nearly 50,000 people.
-The city has many attractions that make it a popular and fun spot for your next vacation.
+Monroe is the eighth-largest city in the United States of America, with a population of 47,906 at the 2020 consensus.

-So if you like escaping into nature or experiencing the vibrant cultures, Monroe will be a pure delight and will surely win over your hearts with what the city offers.
+So if you like escaping into nature or experiencing vibrant cultures, Monroe will be a pure delight and will surely win your heart!

-Here are 15 of the best things to do in the lovely town of Monroe in Louisiana.
+Here are the 25 best things to do in Monroe, Louisiana:

-Monroe is the eighth largest town, but that does not make it not worth exploring on foot.
+Though Monroe is the eighth largest town, it does not make it's not worth exploring on foot.

-Make sure to visit as much as streets and neighborhoods on foot as possible.
-Because only then will you understand and appreciate the scenic glory and energy of Monroe.
+Make sure to visit as many streets and neighborhoods on foot as possible.

-You will also find places that are only known to the locals.
-You will also discover great eateries with fantastic food along the way.
+Here, you will find fine places and discover restaurants with fantastic food along the way.

 Visit the Lovely Biedenharn Museum & Gardens

-Located along the Ouachita River in Monroe, Biedenharn Museum & Gardens was built in 1913 by Joseph A. Biedenharn, the man who first started bottling of Coco-Cola, as a private home.
+Located along the Ouachita River in Monroe, Biedenharn Museum & Gardens was built in 1913 by Joseph A. Biedenharn.

-The home and garden are now open for the public to visit, and the estate also has two museums with historical artifacts and memorabilia.
+The home and garden are now open for a public visit; the estate also has two museums with historical artifacts and memorabilia.

-As seen above, the Coca Cola Museum is located in the estate of Biedenharn Museum & Gardens.
-But it is worth mentioning as an attraction of its own.
+Though Coca-Cola Museum is located in the estate of Biedenharn Museum & Gardens, it is worth mentioning as an attraction of its own.

-Monroe was the first city in the world that started the bottling of the now-famous soft-drink and brand all around the world, Coca Cola.
+Monroe was the first city in the world to start bottling Coca-Cola, the most famous soft drink around the world.

-After learning about the history, you can walk around the museum to see all the artifacts and memorabilia on display.
-You will also see one of the original delivery trucks used to sell the first bottled coca-cola.
+After learning about the history, you can walk around the museum to see all the artifacts and memorabilia.

-After the museum tour, make sure to enjoy a chilled coke only for 5 cents in the old-fashioned glass bottles from the old non-electric vending machine.
+After the museum tour, enjoy a chilled coke in the old-fashioned glass bottles from the old non-electric vending machine.

-Visit this museum to see how the beloved Coke got its start from and enjoy a Coke bottle only for 5 cents.
+Visit this museum to see where the beloved Coke started and enjoy a Coke bottle.

-Visit the Fascinating Chennault Aviation & Military Museum of Louisiana
+Visit the Chennault Aviation & Military Museum of Louisiana

 Located in Selman Field Army Air Corps Navigation School, the Chennault Aviation & Military Museum of Louisiana celebrates and highlights the impact of General Claire Chennault and northeast Louisiana on the military and aviation history of the United States.

-You can take guided tours of the museum to know more about the museum from knowledgeable and enthusiastic tour guides.
+You can take guided tours of the museum to learn more about the museum from knowledgeable and enthusiastic tour guides.

-You cannot miss the Black Bayou Lake National Wildlife Refuge when you come to the Pelican State.
+When visiting Monroe, you cannot miss the Black Bayou Lake National Wildlife Refuge!

-It is a protected wilderness area that is very popular among locals and tourists alike to relish and appreciate the beautiful natural green space of Monroe.
+It is a protected wilderness area popular among locals and tourists alike where they can relish and appreciate Monroe's beautiful natural green space.

-The wildlife refuge consists of a 1700-acre lake, an educational center, an arboretum, a visitor's center a prairie area, wildlife pier, a pavilion, an amphitheater, nature trail, a boat launch, and much more.
+The wildlife refuge consists of a 1,700-acre Roasterke, an educational center, an arboretum, a visitor's center, a prairie area, a wildlife pier, a pavilion, an amphitheater, a nature trail, a boat launch, and much more.

-Visit this breathtaking refuge to experience the splendid natural wonders of Lousiana and relax in a tranquil and serene environment.
+Visit this breathtaking refuge to experience the splendid natural wonders of Louisiana and relax in a tranquil environment.

 Spot Animals at Louisiana Purchase Gardens and Zoo

-Other animals you can spot around the zoo are tigers, lions, zebras, baboons, bears, peacocks, kangaroos, leopard, gibbons, parrots, and many more animals.
+Other animals you can spot around the zoo are tigers, lions, zebras, baboons, bears, peacocks, kangaroos, leopards, gibbons, parrots, and many more.